redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Unique ID|access-control-one-process-per-container
 Description|Check that all containers under test have only one process running Result Type|informative
-Suggested Remediation|Launch only one process per container Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 10.8.3
+Suggested Remediation|Launch only one process per container.
+Should adhere to 1 process per container best practice wherever possible.
+Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 10.8.3
 Exception Process|There is no documented exception process for this.
 Tags|common,access-control